Circle dance: Sacred Circle Dance

 The Sacred Circle Dance was brought to the Findhorn Foundation community in Scotland by Bernhard Wosien; he presented traditional circle dances that he had gathered from across Eastern Europe.
 Colin Harrison and David Roberts and Janet Rowan Scott took the dances to other parts of the United Kingdom where they started regular groups in south east England, then across Europe, the US and elsewhere.
 The network extends also to Australia, New Zealand, South Africa, South America, and India.
 A small centrepiece of flowers or other objects is often placed at the centre of the circle to help focus the dancers and maintain the circular shape.
 Much debate goes on within the sacred circle dance network about what is meant by 'sacred' in the dance.

 Middle East

 Dabke

-Dabke is popular in Lebanon, Syria, Palestine, Israel, Jordan and Turkey.
+Dabke is popular in Lebanon, Syria, Palestine, Jordan and Turkey.
 The most famous type of the dance is the Al-Shamaliyya (الشمالية).
 It consists of a lawweeh (لويح) at the head of a group of men holding hands and formed in a semicircle.
 The lawweeh is expected to be particularly skilled in accuracy, ability to improvise, and quickness (generally light on his feet).
 The dancers develop a synchronized movement and step, and when the singers finish their song the lawweeh breaks from the semicircle to dance on their own.
 The lawweeh is the most popular and familiar form of dabke danced for happy family celebrations.